jkeohan/rctr-8-2-21/homework/w03/shoppingCart_with_input.md

   - submit button
 - The inputs will be `controlled` and only when the user submits will the values be captured
 - The Component will pass the data captured to it's parent (App)

-#### App Component
-- Examine the working live solution and look over the HTML elements
-- Will pass down a function to the child that will allow it to pass it the product value back up
-- Update state to include the value which will then update the UI to show that item

 #### AllTheThings Component